Originally authored by Dominic Beattie and TJ Ryan

 - Distributions: Frequency of fund distributions (weekly, monthly, quarterly) and availability of reinvestment plan.

-- Fees and Rebates: Number of free switches per year, switching fee, termination fees, performance fees and availability of fee rebates or discounts.
+- Fees and Rebates: Number of free switches per year, a switching fee, termination fees, performance fees and availability of fee rebates or discounts.

 Compare managed funds on our website: